cokyrain/FlipperZeroFirmware/README.md

-# Auto compile Firmware by Github Actions for Flipper Zero
+# Auto compile Firmware for Flipper Zero

 Thanks for <a href="https://github.com/RogueMaster/flipperzero-firmware-wPlugins">RogueMaster</a> and <a href="https://github.com/ClaraCrazy/Flipper-Xtreme">Xtreme</a>.